Motif-aware Attribute Masking for Molecular Graph Pre-training

 For the sake of clear visualization, we define an inter-motif score which indicates inter-motif knowledge transfer according to the number of motifs $n$ within a graph:

-Figure \ref{fig:rank} shows that our method outperforms all other models in terms of inter-motif knowledge transfer as shown by the higher $\text{MRR}_{\text{inter}}^{(n)}$ scores across different motif counts.
+Figure \ref{fig:rank} shows that our method outperforms the baselines in terms of inter-motif knowledge transfer as shown by the higher $\text{MRR}_{\text{inter}}^{(n)}$ across different motif counts.
 Additionally, the inter-motif knowledge transfer using our method becomes more pronounced on graphs with higher numbers of motifs.